theron-wang/otr4j/README.md

 __Developmental__

-- ☑ Support Java 7+ to be compatible with Android.
+- ☐ Support Java 7+ to be compatible with Android.
+  _Reevaluate requirements, given Java 9+ modules, newer Android versions, etc._
 - ☑ Encapsulate cryptographic material such that design facilitates appropriate use and maintenance.
 - ☑ States, such as Message states, isolated as to prevent mistakes in mixing up variables and state management for different states.
 - ☑ Use of exceptions to force alternative control flow paths for verification/validation failures.